-Join Peter Levitov (Handpan 360) and Mark D'Ambrosio (Planet Handpan) in the beautiful Rocky Mountains for a weekend of learning, composition, practice, creation, and connection all centered around the handpan instrument.
+Join Mark D'Ambrosio and Adam Maalouf in the beautiful Rocky Mountains for a weekend of learning, composition, practice, creation, and connection all centered around the handpan instrument.

 This event will take place Thursday, September 23rd through Monday, September 27th high in the mountains of Breckenridge, Colorado.
 Unlike traditional handpan festivals, this retreat will be reserved for a small group of no more than 18 people.
 Our group will be staying in the beautiful Rivertree lodge which is situated right on the base of the Dillon Reservoir and features expansive mountain views, rich forest surroundings, luxurious accommodations, and even a private hot tub.
 Activities include: group handpan workshops, individual sessions, large and small group collaberations, open mic, performances, and even a private boat tour of lake Dillon.
 The event will be catered by the incredible Steel Mountain chef Bri Goodall.

 Escape from the everyday, and take your relationship with your handpan deeper with us this September at Riverside.

 Adam Maalouf is a Lebanese-American multi-instrumentalist, and composer.
 His cross-genre style of music forms a common thread between the cultures of the East and West.
 Maalouf’s playing style on the pantam represents the cross-pollination of diverse influences, including western classical, Jazz, Arabic, and Indian classical music and electronica.
 Pan-tam is the name of the "flying saucer" instrument invented in the year 2000, and the word stems from the combination of the Pan from Trinidad, and the Ghatam (clay pot drum) from South India.